cchaine/ECAP5-DPROC/docs/src/arch/2_overall-description.rst

    The address at which ECAP5-DPROC jumps after the reset signal is deasserted shall be hardware-configurable.

-.. requirement:: U_HARDWARE_INTERRUPT_01

-  ECAP5-DPROC shall provide a signal which shall interrupt ECAP5-DPROC's execution flow while asserted.

-.. requirement:: U_HARDWARE_INTERRUPT_02

-   ECAP5-DPROC shall jump to a hardware-configurable address when it is interrupted.

 .. requirement:: U_DEBUG_01

    ECAP5-DPROC shall be compliant with the RISC-V External Debug Support specification.